North Conway, NH has the BEST Fall Foliage in the Country!

 Where is the BEST fall foliage in the country?
 North Conway, NH of course!
 Plus, peak fall foliage is around mid-October - much later than when I was a kid!

 OK, that's my not so humble opinion but, North Conway, NH DOES have amazing fall foliage.
-The fall foliage photos in the picture above were all taken in North Conway, NH by me (except the aerial train photo) in 2018.
+The fall foliage photos in the picture above were all taken in North Conway, NH by me.

 I am a fall foliage junkie and am the lucky cowgirl that lives in North Conway, NH.
 I love to go horseback riding on the snowmobile trails to get photos that folks normally don't get to see.